 –Repatriation of a body: 1,000 – 5,000 euros.

 Medical repatriation is never free of charge.
 Nevertheless, the costs incurred – or part of them – may be covered by repatriation insurance, your government or embassy in the event of travel abroad, Social Security or the repatriate’s insurance company.

 What does booking medical repatriation flights with AEROAFFAIRES guarantee?

-- 24-hour service: Our air experts are available 24 hours a day, 7 days a week to answer charter requests or questions for those seeking medical repatriation services.
+- 24-hour service: Our air experts are available 24 hours a day, 7 days a week to answer private charter flights requests or questions for those seeking medical repatriation services.
 We also provide medical care until the patient arrives at their home or at the hospital.

 - Evaluation: Doctors requisitioned for a medical flight assess the patient’s condition and decide whether the flight is feasible, necessary or compulsory.

-- “Bed-to-bed” transfer: to ensure a smooth journey for the returnee, AEROAFFAIRES prepares their transfer from the airport to the hospital by ambulance for a quick “bed-to-bed” transfer with a highly qualified medical team.
+- “Bed-to-bed” transfer: to ensure a smooth journey for the returnee, AEROAFFAIRES prepares their transfer from the international airport to the hospital by ambulance for a quick “bed-to-bed” transfer with a highly qualified medical team.

 - Special pressurisation: a change in atmospheric pressure can cause major complications for some patients.
 We equip our aircraft with special technology to modify the pressure in flight and ensure a safe transfer.

 - Administrative support and full translation of important documents: the AEROAFFAIRES network of partners provides access to a sworn interpreter who will accompany the patient throughout their flight abroad.
 In addition, AEROAFFAIRES experts accompany and advise the patient on entering a country and setting up a specific medical service.